bharatr1993/Vulkan-Work-in-Progress/README.md

 # Vulkan-Work-in-Progress
 A game not yet complete

-This project is the result of a long time fascination of mine with Vulkan and endless hours od effort!
+This project is the result of a long time fascination of mine with Vulkan and endless hours of effort!

 Before I start taking credit, I give a huge thanks to Mike Bailey of CS Oregon State University (CS Department)